suyash-2004/NoteIt/README.md

 ## Contributing

 We welcome contributions from the community to help improve NoteIt further.
 Whether it's fixing bugs, adding new features, or enhancing the user experience, your contributions are valuable.
-Please refer to our [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## Support